 A slip stream approach directs a continuous sample flow through the HydroSense unit and back into the process stream.
-While it passes through the sample cell a controlled light source is directed into the water.
-The emulsified oils in the water will scatter the light toward the light sensors placed strategically around the cell.
-The intensity of light energy is measured to provide an indication of the ppm concentration.
+While it passes through the sample cell, filtered UV light is targeted in the water.
+The soluble and emulsified oils in the water will excite from this light energy and fluoresce light energy back out of the water at a signature wavelength.
+The intensity of light energy at this wavelength is measured to provide an indication of the ppm concentration.